Submission guidelines

 The Countdown Improv Festival welcomes and celebrates experimental work.
 If you’re wondering whether or not your show is too weird for us, don’t worry, it probably isn’t!
 If you’d like to consult with us about your show concept in advance of submitting to the festival, please feel free to reach out to us at countdownimprovfestival at gmail dot com.
 We encourage you to consult with us before submitting your show.

-We’ll have three stages again this year
+We’ll have three stages again this year, and we’ll also have multiple venues

 Set length

 Almost all sets will run between 18-22 minutes.
-On occasion we will program a show that runs slightly shorter or longer than that, but only ever if the format of the show absolutely requires a non-standard length.
+On occasion we will program a show that runs slightly shorter or longer than that, but generally only if the format of the show absolutely requires a non-standard length.
 If your show is one of these types of shows, please let us know in the application form.

 Performance video